decentralized-identity/waci-presentation-exchange/spec/spec.md

 parties.
 Knowing the DID of the other parties does not indicate any level of trust.

-Details of Sending an encrypted message to a `serviceEndpoint` via HTTP:
+Details of sending an encrypted message to a `serviceEndpoint` via HTTP:

 - Messages are transported via HTTP POST.
 - The MIME Type for the POST request is set to the corresponding media type defined in [Media Types](https://identity.foundation/didcomm-messaging/spec/#media-types), e.g., `application/didcomm-encrypted+json`.
 - A successful message receipt MUST return a code in the 2xx HTTP Status Code range.
-It is recommended that a HTTP POST should return a 202 Accepted status code.
+It is RECOMMENDED that a HTTP POST return a `202 Accepted` status code.
 - POST requests are transmit only.
-Messages are only sent from the code that submitted the POST request.
+Messages are sent from the code that submitted the POST request.
 - HTTP Redirects SHOULD be followed.
 Only Temporary Redirects (307) are acceptable.
-Permanent endpoint relocation should be managed with a DID document update.
+Permanent endpoint relocation SHOULD be managed with a DID document update.
 - Using HTTPS with TLS 1.2 or greater with a forward secret cipher will provide Perfect Forward Secrecy (PFS) on the transmission leg.